-Group Description Provisior rate 1 Current (a) Current debts are assessed as fully and timely recoverable for both principals and interests; or 0% (b) Debts are overdue for a period of less than 10 days and assessed as fully recoverable for both overdue principals and interests, and fully and timely recoverable for both remaining principals and interests.
-2 (a) Debts are overdue for a period of between 10 days and 90 days; or 5% Mention (b) Debts which the repayment terms are restructured for the first time.
-3 Sub standard (b) Debts are overdue for a period of between 91 days and 180 days; or Debts which the repayment terms are extended for the first time; or Debts which interests are exempted or reduced because customers do not have sufficient capability to repay all interests under credit contracts; or 20% (d) Debts under one of the following cases which have not been recovered in less than 30 days from the date of the recovery decision: Debts made incompliance with Clause 1, 3, 4, 5, 6 under Article 126 of Law on Credit Institutions; or Debts made incompliance with Clause 1, 2, 3, 4 under Article 127 of Law on Credit Institutions; or Debts made incompliance with Clauses 1, 2 and 5 under Article 128 of Law on Credit Institutions. (e) Debts are required to be recovered according to regulatory inspection conclusions.
-4 Doubtful Debts are overdue for a period of between 181 days and 360 days; or Debts which the repayment terms are restructured for the first time but still overdue for a period of less than 90 days under that 50% restructured repayment term; or Debts which the repayment terms are restructured for the second time; or Debts are specified in point (d) of Loan group 3 and overdue for a period of between 30 days and 60 days after decisions of recovery have been issued; or Debts are required to be recovered according to regulatory inspection conclusions but still outstanding with an overdue period up to 60 days since the recovery date as required by regulatory inspection conclusions.
+Group roup Description Current (a) Current debts are assessed as fully and time principals and Interests; or (a) Current debts are assessed as fully and timely recoverable for both principals and Interests; or 0% (b) Debts are overdue for a period of less than 10 days and assessed as fully recoverable for both overdue principals and interests, and fully and timely recoverable for both remaining principals and interests.
+2 Special Mention (a) Debts are overdue for a period of between 10 days and 90 days; or 5% Weilion (b) Debts which the repayment terms are restructured for the first time.
+3 Sub (a) Debts are overdue for a period of between 91 days and 180 days; or 20% standard (b) Debts which the repayment terms are extended for the first time; or -555000000 (c) Debts which interests are exempted or reduced because customers do not have sufficient capability to repay all interests under credit contracts; or (d) Debts under one of the following cases which have not been recovered in less than 30 days from the date of the recovery decision: Debts made incompliance with Clause 1, 3, 4, 5, 6 under Article 126 of Law on Credit Institutions; or Debts made incompliance with Clause 1, 2, 3, 4 under Article 127 of Law on Credit Institutions; or Debts made incompliance with Clauses 1, 2 and 5 under Article 128 of Law on Credit Institutions. (e) Debts are required to be recovered according to regulatory inspection conclusions.
+4 Doubtful (a) Debts are overdue for a period of between 181 days and 360 days; or 50% (b) Debts which the repayment terms are restructured for the first time but still overdue for a period of less than 90 days under that restructured repayment term; or (c) Debts which the repayment terms are restructured for the second time; or (d) Debts are specified in point (d) of Lcan group 3 and overdue for a period of between 30 days and 60 days after decisions of recovery have been issued; or (e) Debts are required to be recovered according to regulatory inspection conclusions but still outstanding with an overdue period up to 60 days since the recovery date as required by regulatory inspection conclusions.

-- 4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued) - 4.5 Loan classification and provision for credit losses applied to placements with and credit granting to other credit institutions, unlisted corporate bonds purchased and trusted for purchase by the Bank, loans to customers, entrusted for credit granting by the Bank and other credit risk bearing assets (continued)
+4.5 Loan classification and provision for credit losses applied to placements with and credit granting to other credit institutions, unlisted corporate bonds purchased and trusted for purchase by the Bank, loans to customers, entrusted for credit granting by the Bank and other credit risk bearing assets (continued)